 While most people may be excited to start on an adventure, they frequently overlook minor details.
 Here are a few tips.

 - Ensure you have the right equipment before taking the Ho’omaluhia Botanical Garden’s hiking trails.
-The trails are not challenging, but they can get muddy at times.
+The trails are not challenging, but they can be muddy at times.

 - Never taste or consume unknown fruits, seeds, leaves, flowers, or roots.

-- At Ho’omaluhia Botanical Garden, it might get a little humid, so staying hydrated is usually a good idea.
+- At Ho’omaluhia Botanical Garden, it might get a little humid, so make sure to stay properly hydrated.

-- Don’t forget to put on insect repellent before visiting Ho’omaluhia Botanical Garden if you want to prevent getting bitten.
+- Don’t forget to put on insect repellent before exploring Ho’omaluhia Botanical Garden.

-- If you are going on a camping trip, don’t forget the rain gear, sleeping gear, tent, flashlights, food, cooking, and other equipment.
-Always be prepared.
+- If you are going on a camping trip, don’t forget your rain gear, sleeping gear, tent, flashlights, food, cooking, and other equipment.

 Plan at least one day away from the beach when visiting Hawaii.
-Enjoy the surroundings of this Eden by setting up a tent overnight in the open meadows or by watching families cast their bamboo fishing poles over the water while ducks float around.
+Enjoy the surroundings of this Eden by setting up a tent overnight in the open meadows or by frolicking around and enjoying the serenity that this place offers.

-You can camp overnight and spend the entire day there, or drive through it in just 20 minutes.
+You can camp overnight and spend the entire day there, explore a few trails and the pond, or drive through it in minutes.
 Whatever you do, don’t miss a visit to the lovely Ho’omaluhia Botanical Garden!

 Mahalo for reading!
 Until next time, Aloha!